 Encouraging a visit to the doctor

 Sometimes people don’t want to see a doctor because they feel they are being criticised, that others are against them, or because they feel frightened, anxious or angry.
-Some may have trouble putting their thoughts together to explain their problems, or they may not realise they are ill.
+Some may have trouble putting their thoughts together to explain their problems.

-- Focus on how the person is feeling and try to stand in their shoes.
+Focus on how the person is feeling and try to stand in their shoes.
 Ask someone else to talk to the person if you do not feel sympathetic or are not trusted by them.
-It is best at ﬁrst to focus on problems the person feels comfortable talking about, for example:

-- Discuss the situation beforehand with the doctor, especially if the person is reluctant to talk about how they feel.
-Write down some notes about your concerns as clearly as possible beforehand.
+If possible, discuss the situation beforehand with the doctor, especially if the person is reluctant to talk about how they feel.
+Write down some notes about your concerns beforehand.